microsoft/CCF/doc/governance/open_network.rst

 Other members are then able to vote for the proposal using the returned proposal id.

-Once the proposal has received enough votes under the rules of the :term:`Constitution`, the network is opened to users.
+Once the proposal has received enough votes under the rules of the :term:`Constitution` (ie. ballots which evaluate to ``true``), the network is opened to users.
 It is only then that users are able to execute transactions on the business logic defined by the enclave file (``--enclave-file`` option to ``cchost``).